-• A fail on the essay component is 'marginal' if the mean is at least 58% and not more than one piece of assessed work (written or oral) is below 60%.

-- A 'marginal fail' on the essay component can be redeemed by a dissertation at 61% or above. - A 'marginal fail' on the dissertation is one with a mark of 58% or 59%. - A 'marginal fail' on the dissertation can be redeemed by an overall weighted average for both components of at least 60%. - There is no overall 'marginal fail' for the course: an overall average below 60% is a fail.
+- A fail on the essay component is 'marginal' (for the purposes of these guidelines) if the mean is at least 58% and not more than one piece of assessed work (written or oral) is below 60%. - A 'marginal fail' on the essay component can be redeemed by a dissertation at 61% or above. - A 'marginal fail' on the dissertation is one with a mark of 58% or 59%. - A 'marginal fail' on the dissertation can be redeemed by an overall weighted average for both components of at least 60%. - There is no overall 'marginal fail' for the course: an overall course average below 60% is a fail.